Combodo/sample-login-custom-css/README.md

 It features :
 * A custom css to customize login screen page
-* A background image that can be replaced for branding purpose
+* A background image that can be replaced for branding purpose (shipped image belongs to KDE's Plasma)
 * A responsive design for smaller devices

 ![Preview](docs/preview2.png)